 What is the role of the supervisor?

 Supervisors have a lot to do but it is a very satisfying job.
 They are crucial in helping the applicant, who is often but not always a younger colleague, with the drafting the project and subsequently they assist with the management and the dissemination of research results.
 In other words, they are instrumental in placing the fellow on the disciplinary map.
 International exchanges are essential for both supervisor and supervisee and this is recognized by National, European and International funding bodies.
-I smile when I hear people saying that a professor or a student travels too extensively, we are part of a global epistemic community with which we need integrate to as much as possible.
+I smile when I hear people saying that a professor or a student travels too extensively, we are part of a global epistemic community with which we need to integrate as much as possible.

 Could you give us some practical tips for someone who wishes to apply for a Marie Skłodowska-Curie fellowship or to obtain grants from institutions such as the Gulf Research Center Foundation and the Luce Foundation?